Health Care Directives

 With a health care power of attorney, you can name a person to make medical decisions on your behalf if you are unable to do so because you are incapacitated and cannot express your wishes and desires to medical professionals.

-A living will expresses your wishes and desires for life prolonging medical treatment if you are terminally ill.
+A living will express your wishes and desires for life prolonging medical treatment if you are terminally ill.
 You can also designate a person to enforce your wishes in your living will.

 Health Care Surrogate